Samuel Gledhill: Life

 In 1719 he was appointed lieutenant-governor of Placentia and sailed to Newfoundland with his wife and three of his children, enduring a shipwreck en route.
 Once there he speculated heavily in land, property and shipowning.
 His wife and children returned to England, where his wife died soon after, although his son Joseph did later return to assist him with his businesses.
 Complaints about his exploitative trading activities, which were often at the expense of his duties, reached London, and he was relieved of his position and told to return home.
 He was, however, reinstated after a hearing and thereafter held the post until c.1730.

-He died, possibly in Whitehaven, Cumbria, before May 1736, but more likely in London and was buried at the St Martins in the Fields cemetery 10 March 1735.
+He died, possibly in Whitehaven, Cumberland, before May 1736, but more likely in London and was buried at the St Martins in the Fields cemetery 10 March 1735.
 His son took over his business ventures.
 He had married Isabella Richmond of Carlisle, by whom he had at least nine children.